-Category Archives: Information technology and tools
+Category Archives: Information technology

 In the summer of 2011, nearly 800 public health and informatics professionals from across the country convened in Atlanta for the Public Health Informatics 2011 conference.